 A tribute to a midcentury classic, courtesy of the Eames Armchair retro wallpaper by Marketa Stengl, which is produced by Spoonflower.

 When I say Eames Armchair, I’m actually talking about the Eames DAR Armchair, a 1950s design with a moulded plastic seat and a metal frame (aka the ‘Eiffel Tower’ base for the legs.
-It specifically dates back to 1950s and has been an inspiration to many for decades since.
+It specifically dates back to the 1950s and has been an inspiration to many for decades since.

-But this article isn’t about the chair itself, it is about the wallpaper inspired by it.
+Saying that, this article isn’t about the chair itself, it is about the wallpaper inspired by it.